eliasmagn/amazon_invoices/readme.md

 - Securely store Amazon credentials by encrypting them into an `.env.enc` file that is only decrypted during a download run, using a salted PBKDF2-derived Fernet key for brute-force resistance.
 - Headless-friendly Selenium workflow that logs into the Amazon Business reports page and discovers newly available invoice PDFs.
 - Optional switch to use the active Selenium session cookies with `requests` for fast, reliable downloads.
-- Automatic PDF parsing to capture totals and payment references, saved to an SQLite database with filenames sanitised for all supported operating systems.
+- Automatic PDF parsing to capture totals, payment references, and product names, saved to an SQLite database with filenames sanitised for all supported operating systems.
 - Extract and persist invoice dates from PDFs so the GUI shows the actual Rechnungsdatum while the database still tracks the download timestamp for auditing.
 - Smarter Selenium navigation that waits for invoice tables instead of relying on arbitrary sleep timers, increasing reliability without slowing downloads down.
 - Locale-aware normalization of invoice totals so German and English formatted amounts are interpreted consistently.
-- Qt-based table view that supports searching, sorting, and locale-aware running totals over the downloaded invoices.
+- Qt-based table view that supports searching (including product keywords), sorting, and locale-aware running totals over the downloaded invoices.
 - Reload encrypted credentials and directory settings directly within the GUI for repeated runs.
 - Worker reloads environment configuration on every invocation, so updated credentials or directories entered in the GUI are used immediately.
 - Scrollable log history in the GUI that preserves worker progress messages across a full download run, now including the selected search period and the number of portal pages scanned.